 If your application is not successful, you will be notified by email.
 You can appeal the decision by applying to the Victorian Civil and Administrative Tribunal (VCAT) within 28 days of the decision.

 If your application is successful, you will receive a conveyancer’s licence by email.
 Your licence is ongoing unless surrendered, suspended, disqualified or cancelled.
 You can view and print a copy of your licence certificate in your myCAV account.
-To familiarise yourself with your ongoing obligations and licensing requirements, view our Running your business section.
+To familiarise yourself with your ongoing obligations and licensing requirements, view Running your business.

 Conditions on a licence